wmo-im/wis2box-training/documentation/docs/en/practical-sessions/datasets-with-access-control.md

 *This is a custom license file for the recommended dataset with access control.
 You are free to use this data, but please acknowledge the data provider.*

-To upload a locally created file license.txt, use the MinIO Console available at port 9001 of the wis2box instance, by going to a web browser and visiting `http://YOUR-HOST:9001`
+To upload a locally created file called `license.txt`, use the MinIO Console available at port 9001 of the wis2box instance, by going to a web browser and visiting `http://YOUR-HOST:9001`

 The credentials to access the MinIO Console in the wis2box.env file are defined by `WIS2BOX_STORAGE_USERNAME` and `WIS2BOX_STORAGE_PASSWORD` environment variables.

-You can find these in the wis2box.env file as follows:
+You can find these in `wis2box.env` file as follows:

 ```bash
 cat wis2box.env | grep WIS2BOX_STORAGE_USERNAME
 cat wis2box.env | grep WIS2BOX_STORAGE_PASSWORD
 ```

-Once you have logged in to the MinIO Console, you can upload the license file into base path of the **wis2box-public** bucket using the “Upload” button:
+Once you have logged in to the MinIO Console, upload the license file into base path of the **wis2box-public** bucket using the “Upload” button:

 <img alt="minio-upload-license" src="/../assets/img/minio-upload-license.png" width="800">